scmacdon/AWSTracker/Readme.md

         return new InMemoryUserDetailsManager(user);
      }
     }

- **Note** - In this example, the user credentials ot log into the application is user/password.
+ **Note** - In this example, the user credentials to log into the application are user/password.

 ### Section 6 -  Create the main controller class